kalealex/jobs-report-hops/README.md

 # Contents

-This directory contains analysis scripts and data for the InfoVis 2018 submission 'Hypothetical OUtcome Plots Help Untrained Observers Judge Trends in Ambiguous Data'.
+This directory contains analysis scripts and data for the InfoVis 2018 submission "Hypothetical Outcome Plots Help Untrained Observers Judge Trends in Ambiguous Data".
 Specific contents are as follows:

 * Experiment 1: Directory containing analysis scripts and data collected for Experiment 1
 	* E1-AnonymousRaw-fixedLapse.csv: Participant responses collected for Experiment 1, with psychometric function parameters estimated using fixed lapse rates.